Profitable and consistent trading is about finding a balance between your win-rate and risk/reward ratio. Here’s how to do it.

 But make no mistake, it is not any easier.
 Winning 60% of trades even with a 1:1 R:R or greater is actually pretty rarified air.
-Most traders win less than 50% of their trades.
+Most traders, even successful ones, win less than 50% of their trades.

-And those people you see claiming they win 90% of their trades…they usually “blow up” their account because they are taking lots of tiny profits, but a few big losses wipe them out.
+And those people you see claiming they win 90% of their trades…they often eventually “blow up” their account because they are taking lots of tiny profits so a few big losses wipe them out.

 Risk/reward and win rate can easily be tracked by software, or by recording your trades in an Excel trade journal.